Are you considering a universal life (UL) insurance policy, but want to know more about how it works?

 Pros of Universal Life Insurance

-- Flexibility – This type of policy gives you much more financial freedom in how you pay premiums and invest the cash value of your policy compared to other alternatives.
+- Flexible premiums: This type of policy gives you much more financial freedom in how you pay premiums and invest the cash value of your policy compared to other alternatives.
 You can opt to pay an excess when you have cash to spare, or cut back in times of financial need.

 Cons of Universal Life Insurance

-- Confusing terminology – The fine print of all insurance policies can be confusing, but the combination of insurance and finance terminology makes it especially true for this type of policy.
-Even with the help of an insurance agent, it can still be difficult to understand and keep track of the details of your policy.
+- Confusing terminology: The fine print of all insurance policies can be confusing, but the combination of insurance and finance terminology makes it especially true for this type of policy.

 Don’t Risk Coming up Short in Retirement, Use a Life Settlement to Cash out Early